vzagaevschi/Data-Analysis-Portfolio/README.md

 This repository contains code and analysis for a customer segmentation project.
 The project aims to segment customers based on their attributes and behavior, and provide insights to help businesses make informed decisions.

+## Project 6: Sales Analysis

+This repository contains the materials and documentation for a data analysis project focused on sales analysis using the AdventureWorks demo dataset.
+The project aims to leverage SQL, database management, business analysis techniques, and Power BI to analyze and visualize sales data.

 ## Code

 The code for each project can be found in the corresponding subdirectories within this repository.
 Each project includes datasets in csv or MS Excel, Jupyter notebooks or Python scripts that contains the code, along with accompanying documentation and visualizations.